Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 • Parties to the agreement must be married.
 A prenup does not become effective until the parties are legally married.

 • The agreement must be voluntary.
-A court will rule an agreement invalid if one spouse can prove that he or she signed it due to coercion, force or undue influence.
+A court will rule an agreement invalid if one spouse can prove that he or she signed it due to coercion, force, or undue influence.

 • The agreement must be equitable.
 An agreement that is grossly biased in favor of one spouse would be unlikely to withstand a challenge.
 For example, an agreement cannot be drafted to waive either spouse’s right to alimony after a divorce.

-Drafting A Fair and Valid Prenup / Postnup in Florida
+Drafting a Fair and Valid Prenup/Postnup in Florida

 A couple interested in entering into a prenuptial or postnuptial agreement should begin by exchanging financial information so that both are fully aware of each other’s finances before drafting an agreement.